Charles Du Bos: Political commitments

-Works
+Work

 Overview

 Du Bos' published work can be divided into three parts: the literary and aesthetic analysis of Approximations; the autobiographical work of the Journal; and the literary theory of What Is Literature?.
 Du Bos viewed literature as a central site of spiritual experience, and viewed the exploration of great authors' works as a means to acquire insight into universal truths and into one's own soul.
 His critical work focused on the relationship between works of art and artists' creative faculties, and on works' formal and structural elements.
 In some of his work his emphasis on authors' intuitions led him to prioritise their letters and diaries over their published work.
 Elsewhere he examined religious themes and identified similarities between the greatness or sublimity of certain works of art and religious virtues.
 His work tends to focus less on literary criticism in the sense of judging or classifying literary works, and more on interpreting such works.
 Du Bos sought to discern the inner meaning of artists' and authors' moments of inspiration, in search of clues to metaphysical truths and truths about the human condition.
 Du Bos found French literature relatively lacking in such insights, and so returned in his work to the literature of England, of Germany and of Italy.
 English poetry was held by Du Bos in particular esteem.

 The primary influence on Du Bos' early thought was Henri Bergson, whose work he first encountered in 1899, when he was introduced to Time and Free Will.
 He would later write that he owed to Bergson "what in me is myself".
 From 1902 the work of John Keats began to play a greater role in his understanding of poetry and aesthetics.
 After coming into contact with Georg Simmel later the same decade, Simmel's thought came to exert a similar influence.
 Walter Pater and Du Bos' friend John Middleton Murry were also influences.
 Du Bos developed an account of the tragic that drew on Friedrich Nietzsche, Anton Chekhov, and his friend Jacques Maritain.
 He first read Nietzsche in 1900, and remained interested in the philosopher's work until his death, saying in 1933: "What I have always loved and venerated in Nietzsche, is Nietzsche himself, his purity, heroism, genius, beyond these qualities, and above all else, he will always be a climate and tonic for the soul."